muratk5n/thirdwave/en/README.md

 ---

 Belgium has easy shipping access.
-Tasmania has sunshine, other natural resources (hydro), generate H2 and ship.
+Tasmania has sunshine, other natural resources (hydro).
+Generate H2 and ship.

 H2 View: "The Tasmanian Government [an island state of Australia] has today inked its first state-to-state agreement on green hydrogen with